Image Credit: “Bella & Bear” Boyt Harness Company

 What symptoms will I notice?

 Typically owners describe a sudden onset of lameness in their puppy without any noted trauma.
 Lameness can be present in more than one leg at a time, or can appear to change location from one leg to a different leg as time progresses.
 During an episode, a dog may limp, appear lethargic, have a decreased appetite, and be overly sensitive to touch.
 Leg pain and episodes of lethargy usually begin around 4-6 months of age.
 A dog may be lame for only a few days if lucky, but some dogs are painful for weeks.
 The front legs are usually affected first.
+Dogs may also vomit, so it’s wise to learn why dogs vomit.

 Male and female dogs present symptoms of pain at different life stages: Males typically have cycles of pain that appears to coincides with growth, while females most often are painful near the onset of the first heat cycle.
 Males are diagnosed more frequently with panosteitis, though the condition can frequently be missed without diagnostic tests.